nginx-clojure/nginx-clojure/README.md

 1. Installation
 =============

-The lastest version is [0.1.0](https://sourceforge.net/projects/nginx-clojure/files/).
+The lastest release is 0.1.1.
+Please check the  [Update History](HISTORY.md) for more details.

 1.1 Installation by Binary
 -------------

-1. First you can download  the latest one from [here](https://sourceforge.net/projects/nginx-clojure/files/).
+1. First you can download  Release 0.1.0  from [here](https://sourceforge.net/projects/nginx-clojure/files/).
 The zip file includes Nginx-Clojure binaries about Linux x64, Win32 and Mac OS X.
 1. Unzip the zip file downloaded then rename the file `nginx-${os-arc}` to `nginx`, eg. for linux is `nginx-linux-x64`